Francis Peyton Rous: Awards and honors

 Rous was elected a member of the United States National Academy of Sciences in 1927 and a member of the American Philosophical Society in 1939.
 He was elected a Foreign Member of the Royal Society (ForMemRS) in 1940.
 He received the Albert Lasker Award for Basic Medical Research in 1958 and the National Medal of Science in 1965.
 He was also member of the Royal Society of Medicine, the Royal Danish Academy of Sciences and Letters, and the Norwegian Academy of Science and Letters.
 He was appointed honorary fellow of the Weizmann Institute of Science and foreign correspondent of the Académie Nationale de Médecine in Paris.
 He also received the Kovalenko Medal of the National Academy of Sciences, the Distinguished Service Award of the American Cancer Society, the United Nations Prize for Cancer Research, and the Paul Ehrlich and Ludwig Darmstaedter Prize from the Federal Republic of Germany.

 Rous shared the Nobel Prize in Physiology or Medicine in 1966 with Charles Brenton Huggins "for his discovery of tumour-inducing viruses."
 As early as 1926, Karl Landsteiner had nominated him and subsequently received other 16 nominations up to 1951, but was selected 55 years after his initial discovery at the age of 87, and he is recorded as the oldest recipient of the Nobel Prize in Medicine or Physiology.
 His remains "the longest 'incubation period' in the 110 years history of the Nobel Prizes in Physiology or Medicine."

 Personal life

-Rous married Marion Eckford de Kay in 1915 who survived him by fifteen years and died in 1985.
+Rous married Marion Eckford de Kay in 1915, who survived him by fifteen years before her own death in 1985.
 He had three daughters, Marion (Marni), Ellen and Phoebe.
-Marni (1917–2015) was a children's book editor, and the wife of another Nobel Prize winner, Alan Lloyd Hodgkin.
+Marni (1917–2015) was a children's book editor and the wife of another Nobel Prize winner, Alan Lloyd Hodgkin.
 Phoebe married Thomas J. Wilson, director of the Harvard University Press.

 In his later life he wrote biographies of Simon Flexner and Karl Landsteiner.